 Welcome to Guitar Secrets

-Guitar exercises and fingerings
+Guitar fingering exercises

 These guitar exercises will make playing chords and lead guitar that much easier.